-NSA Scotsheep 2018
+NSA Scotsheep 2020

-In 2016 the event was held at Blythbank, West Linton (Glenrath Farms Ltd - Attendance 8000), 2014 - Quixwood, Berwickshire (Macfarlane Farms Ltd - Attendance 6500) and in 2012 at the Morrison Farm at Dumfries House (Attendance 8000).
+In 2018 the event was held at Kings Arms farm, Ballantrae (Robert & Caroline Dalrymple), 2016 - Blythbank, West Linton (Glenrath Farms Ltd), 2014 - Quixwood, Berwickshire (Macfarlane Farms Ltd) and in 2012 at the Morrison Farm at Dumfries House.

 Further details will be posted as and when various activities have been put in place by the organising committee.